American Broadcasting Cos., Inc. v. Aereo, Inc.: Supreme Court

-Opinion of the Court
+Decision

 The Court decided in favor of the broadcasters on June 25 in a 6–3 decision and remanded the case.
-The Court's decision describes Aereo as not being "simply an equipment provider," with an "overwhelming likeness to cable companies" that "performs petitioners' works 'publicly.'"
+The Court's decision describes Aereo as not being "simply an equipment provider" with an "overwhelming likeness to cable companies" that "performs petitioners' works 'publicly.'"
 Further, the Court adds that its decision should not discourage the emergence or use of different kinds of technologies.

 Justices Scalia, Thomas and Alito dissented.
 Writing for the dissenting minority, Scalia quoted from Sony Corp. of America v.
-Universal City Studios, Inc., noting that the broadcasters made similar predictions regarding the VCR.
-Like the final paragraph in that previous ruling, he stated that the Court should be in no position to make judgements on novel technologies, and it is instead Congress's job to determine if the copyright laws should be modified to address these issues.
+Universal City Studios, Inc. and noted that the broadcasters had made similar predictions regarding the VCR.
+Like the final paragraph in that previous ruling, he stated that the Court should be in no position to make judgements on novel technologies and that Congress indeed has the task of determining if copyright laws should be modified to address those issues.